ooni/probe-engine/oonimkall/README.md

 API originally exposed by Measurement Kit, and the session API, which is a Go API that mobile apps can use via `gomobile`.

-This package is named oonimkall because it's a ooni/probe-engine mplementation of the mkall API implemented by Measurement Kit in, e.g., [mkall-ios](https://github.com/measurement-kit/mkall-ios).
+This package is named oonimkall because it contains a partial reimplementation of the mkall API implemented by Measurement Kit in, e.g., [mkall-ios](https://github.com/measurement-kit/mkall-ios).

-The basic tenet of the task API is that you define an experiment task you wanna run using a JSON, then you start such task, and you receive events as serialized JSONs.
+The basic tenet of the task API is that you define an experiment task you wanna run using a JSON, then you start a task for it, and you receive events as serialized JSONs.
 In addition to this functionality, we also include extra APIs used by OONI mobile.